 Years in practice: More than 20.

 A typical day and week in my practice: Depends on the day.
-I see patients two half days per week and am in the operating room for two days a week.
-I am a residency program director, so that involves time planning the education program, meeting with residents, discussing remediation efforts, attending graduate medical education (GME) meetings—I’m a member of the institution’s GME executive committee—and meeting with medical students interested in a careers in orthopaedic surgery.
+In addition, things have changed because of the pandemic.
+I see patients one half day per week and am in the operating room for two days a week or more, depending on the acuity of patient conditions that I see in clinic or in consultation in the hospital.
+I am a residency program director, so that involves time planning the education program, meeting with residents, discussing remediation efforts, attending graduate medical education [GME] meetings—I’m a member of the institution’s GME executive committee—and meeting with medical students interested in careers in orthopaedic surgery.

-I’m working nationally on curricular changes, specifically to increase education in sex and gender-based medicine.
-I’m also active locally in the medical school providing lectures, participating in medical student events, helping develop curricula and policies, and, during the course of my career, chairing all of the primary School of Medicine committees.
-I’m a member and past president of the state medical board, and a member of the board of trustees for the Kansas Medical Society.
+I’m working nationally on curricular changes, specifically to increase education in sex and gender-based medicine and give lectures on this a variety of other topics to organizations and institutions around the country.
+One of my other areas of focus is burnout and other issues that can differentially impact women physicians.
+This has resulted in my giving a lot more presentations over the past couple of years.
+I’m also active locally in the medical school providing lectures, participating in medical student events, helping develop curricula and policies, and, during the course of my career, chairing all of the primary school of medicine committees.
+I’m a member and past president of the state medical board, and a prior member of the board of trustees for the Kansas Medical Society.

-This—in addition to my work nationally with the AMA (past vice chair of the Women Physician Section and past chair of the Orthopaedic Section), American Academy of Orthopaedic Surgeons, American Medical Women's Association (past president), US Bone and Joint Initiative (past president), National Board of Medical Examiners, Association of American Medical Colleges Council of Faculty and Academic Societies, Accreditation Council for Graduate Medical Education Orthopaedic Residency Review Committee, National Quality Forum, and National Committee for Quality Assurance—requires variable demands on my time for conference calls, meetings, reviewing materials, etc. I work on a variety of research projects, many of them focused on issues faced by female physicians.
+This—in addition to my work nationally with the AMA (past vice chair of the Women Physicians Section and past chair of the Orthopaedic Section), American Academy of Orthopaedic Surgeons, American Medical Women's Association (past president), U.S. Bone and Joint Initiative (past president), Association of American Medical Colleges Council of Faculty and Academic Societies (American Osteopathic Association and now American Medical Women’s Association representative), Accreditation Council for Graduate Medical Education Orthopaedic Residency Review Committee, , National Institutes of Health Office of Research on Women’s Health Advisory Committee, and National Committee for Quality Assurance Osteoporosis Expert Task Force—requires variable demands on my time for conference calls, meetings and reviewing materials.
+I’m working on a variety of research projects, many of them focused on issues faced by women physicians.

 The most challenging and rewarding aspects of orthopaedic surgery: There is a myth that one of the primary challenges to women in orthopaedic surgery is the strength needed to perform many procedures.
 That is indeed a myth.
-The more challenging aspects are patient interactions.
-For example, in my world of orthopaedic oncology, it can be challenging to work with patients with cancers who are worried about their prognosis and the impact of their disease on their lives and their families.
+Some patient interactions are more challenging than the physical strength or stamina needed for the field.
+For example, in my world of orthopaedic oncology, it can be challenging to work with patients with cancer who are worried about their prognosis and the impact of their disease on their lives and their families.
 Not being able to give people a precise timeline or tell them exactly what their future will hold can be frustrating.

 As a cancer survivor, I understand that the fear of the unknown, at times, can be worse than receiving bad news.
 It is also challenging to tell patients that things are not going as anticipated or that there are no additional options for treatment.
-However, it is important to take your lead from them and what is important—quantity or quality of life.
+However, it is important to take your lead from them and what is important to them—quantity (length) or quality of life.

-Most rewarding is to work with patients long term, seeing them return to their lives, and seeing them thrive.
+One of the most rewarding things is to work with patients long term, seeing them return to their lives, and seeing them thrive.
 It is also rewarding to see how they change during the course of their treatment.
 Most of them gain a different perspective on what is important to them.
 As a cancer survivor, I understand what that means.
 I went from someone primarily interested in working as a surgeon and being successful in that arena to wanting to change and improve the world.

-Three adjectives to describe the typical orthopaedic surgeon: Compassionate.
-Relentless.
-Empathetic.
+Three adjectives to describe the typical orthopaedic surgeon: Compassionate, relentless and empathetic.

 Skills every physician in training should have for orthopaedic surgery but won’t be tested for on the board exam: The ability to rapidly develop trust with patients and their families.
 This is especially needed in circumstances when there is limited time between when you first meet the patient and when they require surgery or other interventions.
 Patients are putting their lives and livelihoods in your hands—we need to respect that and the degree of trust that that requires.